 Look, it’s no secret that I’m a picky reader and I tear books to shreds like it’s my fucking job.
 (It’s not and I don’t get paid for this.)

 If you’re a writer – I do it so you can get better.
 No one ever grew from being told they were perfect just the way they are.
-You want to be a great writer, then listen to the negative reviews that are actually blunt, constructive criticism trying to give a little help.
+I’m not here to tear you down, personally, only technically.
+I will have lots to say about plot points, pacing and other technical attributes of a novel, but I keep the other shit out of it.
+I think that’s important.
+And if you want to be a great writer, then listen to the negative reviews that are actually blunt, constructive criticism of the writing itself.
 I’m not saying listen to the shit talking.
 There’s a difference.
+I try not to go there… except for where James Patterson is concerned! *shakes fist* PATTERSON!!!!!

 The upside to being brutally honest is that people trust me.
 If I say something is good, my friends tend to want to read it.
 Writers, publicists and publishers ask me to review things because 1) they are ballsy, and 2) if I like their book it’s going to stand out like a rose in a turd mine.